zx85/audio-switcher-esp/README.md

-# audio-switcher-esp8266
+# audio-switcher-esp
-A bit of micropython code to go with my Wemos D1mini audio switcher
+A bit of micropython code to go with my Wemos D1mini audio switcher.
+And maybe the S2mini.

 ## What is it?
 This is very much a work in progress and has two functions: